 GPPrefs Registry: Nuke mode, and why users can avoid your GPprefs settings video transcript

 Hi, everybody.
-This is Jeremy Moskowitz, Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, I’m going to show you some trips and traps about the Group Policy Preferences, what they can and what they can’t do with regards to delivering and un-delivering registry punches.

 Instead of using a real application, I’m just going to use good old Control Panel “mouse.”
 It’s just the application I want to use to hang our hat on.
 It makes things a little easier.
 Let’s pretend this was a very important application, and in your very important application you needed to set some very important registry setting, and you wanted to use the Group Policy Preferences to do it.